Since coming to Netflix in 2017, Terrace House has earned a reputation for being “the show about nothing.”

 In fact, what makes Terrace House so powerful is how real it is.
 Rather than portraying the members as ideal figures, the show captures their most casual, sometimes awkward moments in an everyday setting, thus making them very much relatable.

-Terrace House not only gives us a glimpse into the luxurious Japanese lifestyle, it also gives us a glimpse into the lives of everyday people, people like us – our incompetencies, the awkward moments we all have, as well as the nuance of adult friendships.
+Terrace House gives us a glimpse into the luxurious Japanese lifestyle and, more importantly, the lives of everyday people, people like us – our incompetencies, the awkward moments we all have, as well as the nuances of adult friendships.